-The Local Audit and Accountability Act 2014 ('the Act') also requires We have not exercised any of our additional statutory powers or duties.
+We have not exercised any of our additional statutory powers or duties.

-We have completed the majority of work under the Code, but will be unable to certify the completion of the audit when we give our audit opinion as the Whole of Government accounts template form and guidance is not expected until January.
+We have completed the majority of work under the Code and would normally expect to be able to certify the completion of the audit when we give our audit opinion.
+However, we expect to certify the completion of the audit upon the completion of our work on the Authority's Whole of Government Accounts submission, the guidance for which has not yet been issued.